BIAndrews/puppet-roulette/README.md

 ## Limitations

-This is Linux only puppet module.
+This is a Linux only puppet module.

 ## Development